Note: This program is unavailable until further notice.

 After each semester, students put on Academic Warning, Academic Probation, or Required to Withdraw status or who are continued on Warning or Probation will be notified by the Registrar.

-Four years is the maximum length of time in which the program may be completed.
+Students are allowed up to four consecutive years to complete program requirements.
 In the event that VA 141 and VA 142 special topics are not available in years subsequent to when the certificate was offered, these special topic courses may be completed as independent studies.
-The student must have already completed VA 140 in the first year of study.
-Although the program may be taken on a part-time basis, it requires a student's full commitment.
-While in class, students are expected to participate in group discussions, preparatory research, field trips, end of certificate exhibition, and to meet project deadlines.
+Students must have already completed VA 140 in their first year of study.

 For complete details on courses see the course descriptions section.